QuantiFERON Test information

 The cost of the QuantiFERON test ranges widely.
 Test costs can range from $150 to $500+.

 No, and fasting is not required.

 It depends on your insurance.
-Some insurance plans cover it while other people order QuantiFERON testing online.
-If you need
+Some insurance plans cover it while other people order the QuantiFERON test online.

 Titer tests are blood tests that are frequently ordered with the QuantiFERON test.
 Proof of immunity through a titer test is often required by work or school in conjunction with your TB clearance from the QuantiFERON test.